 the First Train Operator utilises that Train Slot on less than 50% of the occasions when it is available in any 28 day period;

-This is particularly relevant in circumstances where HS1 has declared all or part of the route as Congested Infrastructure.
+This is particularly relevant in circumstances where the Infrastructure Manager has declared all or part of the route as Congested Infrastructure.

 In case of such failure to bid for Train Slots or failure to use allocated Train Slots, the relevant TOC will be granted a rebate on its access charges.